MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatepoolzero.md

 ## -description

-> [!WARNING]
+> [!IMPORTANT]
 > Microsoft is aware of an issue with **ExAllocatePoolZero** that can lead to an allocation not getting zeroed on Windows 10, version 1909.
-We recommend not using **ExAllocatePoolZero** for drivers targeting Windows 10, version 1909.
-This warning will be removed when the issue is fixed.
+This issue has been fixed, in version 10.0.19041.685 of the WDK.
+For information on downloading the WDK, see [Download the Windows Driver Kit (WDK)](/windows-hardware/drivers/download-the-wdk).

 This routine is a wrapper for and a recommended replacement option for [**ExAllocatePoolWithTag**](nf-wdm-exallocatepoolwithtag.md).